open-io/oio-sds/Variables.md

 ### meta2.tube.container_new

-> TODO: to be documented
+> Tube name or full URI where to send 'storage.container.new' events.

  * default: **oio**
  * type: string